bguplp/armadillo1_navigation_upgrade/README.md

 # armadillo2_navigation_upgrade
 Additional config for armadillo2 navigation

+## runing

-## in order to use dynamic reconfiguration for move_base, use the following commands:
+* in order to use dynamic reconfiguration for move_base, use the following commands:

 for the real robot use:
 ```bash